aidan-le-beard/Syntax-And-Lexical-Analyzer-and-Executor-for-Self-Defined-Python-esque-EBNF/README.md

 # Syntax-Lexical-Analyzer-and-Executor-for-Self-Defined-Python-esque-EBNF

+You do NOT have permission to use this code for any schoolwork purposes under any circumstances.
+You do NOT have permission to use this code for any commercial purposes without speaking to me to work out a deal.

 This project uses Python from the command line, and uses the treelib and graphviz libraries, which can be downloaded using pip.

 To run the project: